LOCAL MAPLE SYRUP

 A nice warm hug.
 Shopping at the Williamsburg General Store feels as friendly as the nice, warm hug from a good friend.
 If you’ve watched our slide show (above) you’ve seen many of our welcoming employees and just a tiny sample of our incredibly vast and varied merchandise.
 There are lots more words and pictures in our web site, so please take a look.

-Fall and winter are special times to visit the Wiliamsburg General Store.
-The gourmet coffee's always on and our bakers turn out wonderful, home-made goodies every day of the week.
+Summer is a special time to visit the Wiliamsburg General Store.
+Gourmet ice coffee is always on and our bakers turn out wonderful, home-made goodies every day of the week.
 We really do have more than 100,000 gifts, gadgets, and goodies.
 You can see some of these in the slide show at the top of our web site.
 When you're here you'll also meet our wonderful employees in real life.
-They're all here to make your springtime visit a lot of fun.
+They're all here to make your summertime visit a lot of fun.
 We have loads of stuff for youngsters and they are most welcome to come and help you shop.

 ...step inside.
 Your eyes open wide... you breathe deeply... and you softly say “WOW!”
 That’s a common response from folks who step into the General Store for the first time - and even the second time or third!
 It’s a wonder that such a sense-exciting store exists, and that it’s right here in Williamsburg, Massachusetts.
 But how are we going to present it all on a web site?
 We can’t, really, not ALL of it.